Functional Freeze: Why You Feel Numb, Stuck, and Disconnected (Even When Life Looks Fine)

 And patterns can be repatterned.

-So when you feel stuck, what’s often happening is not that you lack willpower.
+So when you feel stuck, it’s often not that you lack willpower.

 It’s that part of your system is reading something as unsafe.

-For high-achieving women, the “unsafe” is rarely a tiger in the room.
-It’s often exposure.
+For high-achieving women, that “unsafe” is rarely obvious.

-Functional freeze is often the nervous system version of, I cannot risk contact.
+Functional freeze is often the nervous system version of:

 So you delay.
 You hover.
-You “research”.
 You refine.
-You plan.
-You do busywork.
 You do what feels safe.

 Your protectors are doing what they learned to do.